• Skip to main content

 This works great for getting crispy smoked chicken wings too, and all other kinds of skin-on chicken, turkey, and even duck as outlined by Epicurious here.

-You don’t need a lot, we add about 1/8 to 1/4 tsp for every 4 Tbsp of BBQ Rub.
+You don't need a lot, we add about ⅛ to ¼ teaspoon for every 4 tablespoon of BBQ Rub.

 This works best if you combine it with dry brining the chicken overnight in the refrigerator to allow the alkali baking powder to interact with the skin of the chicken along with the salt in your rub to dry everything out before putting the legs in the electric smoker.